 Apropos of nothing and at the behest of no one, I'm live-blogging a synopsis of William Faulkner's Southern Gothic 1932's classic "Light in August," chapter by chapter.
 Check back every few months for updates.

-ILena was walking to Mississippi, pregnant, all the way from Alabama, with 35 cents to her name.
+Lena was walking to Mississippi, pregnant, all the way from Alabama, with 35 cents to her name.
 Her mother died when she was young, then her father, so she went to live with her brother, senior by 20 years, and his wife, who was always pregnant, or recovering from pregnancy, it seemed.
 They lived in a logging town.
 Lena stayed in a lean-to out back.
 Within a few years, she got pregnant by some local "Sawdust Casanova" in the words of her brother, who fled town shortly after the news of his pending fatherhood.
 So she left her home to go find him.
-He told her his name was 'Lucas Burch,' so she went looking for a man by that name, and was convinced that Lucas would immediately take her in when he saw her.
+He told her his name was 'Lucas Burch,' so she went looking for a man by that name, and was convinced that Lucas would immediately take her in when he saw her next.

 She was picked up by a farmer with a cart, who took her back to his homestead, where she could be tended to by his wife, Martha.
-Martha saw the situation for what it was right away, knowing this niave girl would never see this 'Lucas' fellow again.
+Martha saw the situation for what it was right away, knowing the naive girl would never see this 'Lucas' fellow again.
 "I reckon that even a fool gal don't have to come as far as Mississippi to find out that whatever place she run from ain't going to be a whole lot different or worse than the place she at," the farmer even thought to himself.
 Nonetheless, Martha opened her piggyback and gave Lena some coins as she continued on her journey,

 "My, my.
 A body does get around," she said to herself.